SpireX64/spirex-di/docs/docs/04-Getting-Started.md

 ## 6. Retrieve instances

-Now we can get our services from the container:
+At this point, we can get our services from the container:

 ```ts
 const logger = container.get('logger');